beNative/LogViewer/Readme.md

 - Text with suppport for multiple highlighters
 - Actions
 - Up to 32 logging levels

-## Overview
-A mindmap with a technical overview of the application: [LogViewer.xmind](https://github.com/beNative/LogViewer/blob/master/Documents/LogViewer.xmind)

 ## Libraries used
 The Object Pascal (Delphi) sources depend on the following open source libraries and components: